tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 }
 ```

-Gorgous.
+Gorgeous.
 And the original data is untouched:

 ```typescript
 console.log(users);